waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Core Methodological Failures (Lessons Learned)
 - **Immediate Action Mandate (CRITICAL FAILURE):** I have repeatedly deferred documentation and tool maintenance instead of performing them immediately.
 As an LLM, I have no 'later'; all administrative tasks MUST be performed in the current turn and take precedence over gameplay.
 - **Tool Maintenance Mandate (CRITICAL FAILURE):** I deferred fixing my broken `generate_path_plan` tool in Victory Road, violating the core directive that maintaining automation is the highest priority.
 Faulty tools must be fixed immediately.
 - **Agent Engineering Failure (`battle_strategist_agent`):** I failed to correctly engineer the `battle_strategist_agent`'s prompt and input schema, leading to suboptimal suggestions.
-I must prioritize iterative refinement of agents rather than simplifying them to the point of reduced utility.
+I must prioritize iterative refinement of agents.
-- **Scientific Mindset & Hypothesis Testing:**
-  - **Flawed Observation:** My errors with game mechanics highlight a need for more meticulousness.
-I must observe, form a single testable hypothesis, document, test, and then attempt to *falsify* the conclusion.
-  - **Confirmation Bias:** My fixation on a single solution path must be avoided.
+- **Scientific Mindset & Hypothesis Testing:** My fixation on a single solution path must be avoided.
 When a primary hypothesis repeatedly fails, I must actively seek to falsify it by testing alternative routes and solutions.
+I must be more meticulous in observing, forming a single testable hypothesis, documenting, testing, and then attempting to *falsify* the conclusion.

 ## B. Future Automation Pipeline
 - **Agent Idea: `journey_planner`:** Devises multi-map routes involving different travel modes (walking, surfing).